stereotype441/language/working/enhanced-constructors/feature-specification.md

 ### Scoping differences with `super.`

-As with `this.NAME.`, a `super.NAME` parameter is considered to introduce a final variable named `NAME` into the formal parameter initializer scope, but not into the constructor body.
-This leads to the somewhat counterintuitive situation wherein a super parameter that can be referred to from an initializer list can't be referred to from a constructor body.
+As with `this.NAME`, a `super.NAME` parameter is considered to introduce a final variable named `NAME` into the formal parameter initializer scope, but not into the constructor body.
+This leads to a somewhat counterintuitive situation: a super parameter can be referred to from an initializer list, but can't be referred to from a constructor body.
 For example:

 ```dart
 class B {